 Roku, Google, Fire TV: Which smart TV platform is best?

-What else to consider before buying a new TV?
+Other things to consider before buying a new smart TV